McLarenCollege/foundations_public/print-greeting-given-name-or-name-undefined.md

 - If the first line is `let name = 'Rahul';` then the code should print `Good Morning, Rahul!`
 - If the first line is `let name = undefined;"` then the code should print `Good Morning!`

+Note the exlamation mark at the end of each possible output

 ```js
 let name = "Mark";